 - 2 teaspoons Herbs de Provence

-- Cook pasta according to directions; rinse and return to pot.
-Add ricotta cheese and stir until pasta is evenly coated.
+- Cook 16 ounces pasta according to directions; rinse and return to pot.
+Add ½ cup ricotta cheese and stir until pasta is evenly coated.

-- Heat olive oil in a large skillet over medium heat and add bell pepper and onion, cooking about 6 minutes or until onions start to caramelize.
-Add garlic, salt and Herbs de Provence; cook about 30 seconds stirring to combine.
+- Heat 1 Tablespoon olive oil in a large skillet over medium heat and add 1 bell pepper and 1 onion, cooking about 6 minutes or until onions start to caramelize.
+Add 3 garlic, ½ teaspoon salt and 2 teaspoons Herbs de Provence; cook about 30 seconds stirring to combine.

-- Add the tomatoes at this time and balsamic vinegar.
+- Add 2-15 ounces tomatoes at this time and 3 Tablespoons balsamic vinegar.
 Sprinkle just a dash of sugar over mixture to take the acidic edge down.
 Turn heat down to medium-low and cook just an additional minute.